sveri/closp/README.md

 ## Features
 * closp-crud integration
-* H2 database on filesystem as a default
+* SQlite database on filesystem as a default
 * Joplin for database migrations
 * Selmer as templating solution
 * http-kit as a server